MobileFirstLLC/extension-cli/guide/03-xt-build.md

 ### Custom commands

-Starting from 0.11.0 it will be possible to specify custom commands to run during build steps.
-These commands will be executed during the build:
+Starting from v.
+0.11.0 it will be possible to specify custom commands to run between build steps.
+These commands will be
+executed:

 - _after_ script, styles, html and other bundles have been built, and
 - _before_ a release `.zip` file is compiled

-These custom commands are run for both dev and prod builds.
+Custom commands are run for both `dev` and `prod` builds.

 To configure custom commands specify following build configuration: